Formalizing MLTL Formula Progression in Isabelle/HOL: Encoding MLTL in Isabelle/HOL

 \begin{isabelle} \complenmltlpartial \end{isabelle}

-Computation length is a slightly optimized version of an earlier and closely-related notion of the \textit{worst-case propagation delay (wpd)} of a formula.
-Worst-case propagation delay was introduced in the context of runtime verification \cite[Definition 5]{KZJZR20} and was designed to give the maximum number of timesteps an observer needs to \textit{wait from the current timestep} to decide satisfaction of an MLTL formula so that the decision will not change with further information.\footnote{The definitions of computation length and wpd are mostly the same.
+Computation length is a slightly optimized version of an earlier and closely-related\footnote{The definitions of computation length and wpd are mostly the same.
 The main difference is that computation length includes a -1 term in the Until and Release operators; this is not present in wpd and it represents a small optimization.
-Another difference is that the computation length of atomic propositions is defined to be 1, while the wpd of atomic propositions is defined to be 0, but this difference is purely cosmetic, as the wpd captures the delay in the number of timesteps \textit{from the current timestep}, as is the standard in runtime verification, while computation length captures the length of the total. } For example, if we try to evaluate the satisfaction of $\texttt{F}_{[0,2]} p$ on a trace of length 2, then it is possible that further information could change the verdict.
-Specifically, $\texttt{F}_{[0,2]} p$ is false on the trace $[\{\}, \{\}]$ but true on the trace $[\{\}, \{\}, \{p\}]$.
-However, after $\texttt{complen}$ $(\texttt{F}_{[0,2]} p) = 3$ timesteps, the value of $p$ in subsequent timesteps will not change whether the trace satisfies $\texttt{F}_{[0,2]} p$.
-In particular, the R2U2 tool \cite{KZJZR20}, which checks satisfaction of MLTL formulas on traces, does not return an answer until it is certain that the answer will not change with further information.
-In the worst case, the duration of this delay from the current time is captured by the wpd of the formula.
+Another difference is that the computation length of atomic propositions is defined to be 1, while the wpd of atomic propositions is 0; this difference is purely cosmetic, as the wpd captures the delay \textit{from the current timestep} (this is standard in runtime verification) while computation length captures the length of the total delay. } notion of the \textit{worst-case propagation delay (wpd)} of a formula.
+Worst-case propagation delay was introduced in the context of runtime verification \cite[Definition 5]{KZJZR20} and was designed to give the maximum number of timesteps an observer needs to \textit{wait from the current timestep} to decide the satisfaction of an MLTL formula so that the decision will not change with further information.
+For example, if we try to evaluate the satisfaction of $\texttt{F}_{[0,2]} p$ on a trace of length 2, then it is possible that further information could change the verdict; e.g., $\texttt{F}_{[0,2]} p$ is false on the trace $[\{\}, \{\}]$ but true on the trace $[\{\}, \{\}, \{p\}]$.
+However, after $\texttt{complen}(\texttt{F}_{[0,2]} p) = 3$ timesteps, the value of $p$ in subsequent timesteps will not change whether the trace satisfies $\texttt{F}_{[0,2]} p$.
+In particular, the R2U2 tool \cite{KZJZR20}, which checks the satisfaction of MLTL formulas on traces, does not return an answer until it is certain that the answer will not change with further information.
+In this context, the wpd of the formula captures the duration of the worst possible delay of an answer from the current time.